-- 3.2.1 The jurisdictional program and its context shall be detailed in the jurisdictional program description using the JNR Program Description template available on the Verra website.
+- 3.2.1 The jurisdictional program and its context shall be detailed in the jurisdictional program description using the JNR Program Description Template available on the Verra website.
 The jurisdictional proponent shall adhere to all instructional text within the template. - 3.2.2 All information in the jurisdictional program description and any accompanying documents shall be presumed to be available for public review, though program sensitive information may be protected, as set out in the VCS Program document JNR Registration and Issuance Process.
 The validation/verification body shall check that any information designated by the jurisdictional proponent as program sensitive meets the VCS Program definition of program sensitive information.
-Information in the jurisdictional program description and any accompanying documents related to the determination of the FREL and monitoring of GHG emission reductions shall not be considered as sensitive and shall be provided in the public versions of the documents. - 3.2.3 The jurisdictional program description shall identify any existing or forthcoming (where known) nested projects and/or lower-level jurisdictional programs.
+Information in the jurisdictional program description and any accompanying documents related to the determination of the FREL and monitoring of GHG emission reductions shall not be considered as sensitive and shall be provided in the public versions of the documents.